MrYsLab/pymata-express/docs/firmata_express.md

 ## Setting The FirmataExpress Instance ID

-FirmataExpress, in conjunction with pymata4, has the ability to automatically associate a Pymata Express application with a specific Arduino board plugged into your computer.
+FirmataExpress, in conjunction with pymata-express, has the ability to automatically associate a Pymata Express application with a specific Arduino board plugged into your computer.